manuelbomi/Dask-Based-Distributed-IoT-RFID-Enterprise-Asset-Monitoring-and-Tracking/README.md

-# Dask-Based IoT/RFID Enterprise Asset Tracking
+# 🌐 Dask-Based IoT/RFID Enterprise Asset Tracking

-**Distributed Analytics and Monitoring for IoT and RFID Asset Tracking using Dask, Docker and Streamlit**
+### **(Distributed Analytics and Monitoring for IoT and RFID Asset Tracking using Dask, Docker and Streamlit)**

+### Distributed Analytics and Real-Time Monitoring for Industrial IoT and RFID Systems